alwaysdata/documentation/sites/http-cache/index.en.md

 ## Concept

-When a client attempts to access a page, the corresponding web server will generate a page and send it over the network.
-Then the cache intercepts the response to store it in its local memory before serving it up to the customer.
+When a user attempts to access a page, the corresponding web server will generate a page and send it over the network.
+Then the cache intercepts the response to store it in its local memory before serving it up to the user.

 {{< fig "images/http-cache_part-1.en.png" "Caching a resource when it is requested" >}}

-When a request for the same page is sent by the same or another client, the cache will deliver it as it now has a copy of the requested resource.
+When a request for the same page is sent by the same or another user, the cache will deliver it as it now has a copy of the requested resource.
 The web server will no longer be queried.

 {{< fig "images/http-cache_part-2.en.png" "Returning a resource cached previously" >}}